miseeger/NBean/README.md

 ## Hive

-In some cases you need to keep information at a central place in order to access it from Oberservers or a Plugin.
+In some cases you need to keep information at a central place in order to access it from Oberservers or  Plugins.
 Here comes the `Hive` into play.
 The `Hive` is a simple `Dictionary<string, object>` just like the Properties of a Bean.
 The key value pairs of the `Hive` are accessed via API.

 ```csharp
 // setting a Hive property